Skip to content

 Turning attention downstream

+Downstream human rights due diligence can be understood as human rights due diligence on products and services, and business relationships arising from the production phase onwards to the point of sale and beyond, placing particular focus on how products and services will be used and by whom.
 Human rights due diligence should be seen as a continuous and dynamic process.
 Risks can change over time, so effective due diligence requires both proactive elements (where potential risks can be identified in advance), and reactive elements (where risks become more likely or harms occur and action is required to prevent or mitigate).

 Why downstream human rights due diligence matters

 A holistic value chain approach is a core expectation of the UN Guiding Principles on Business and Human Rights (UNGPs) and the OECD Guidelines.
 Human rights due diligence (HRDD) is intended to cover the whole range of possible impacts companies may have across their value chains.
 It is meant to help companies understand the risks that are present or likely to arise in their value chains, and can show what they are doing to address these risks to support rights-respecting practices.
+Failing to look downstream can create significant blind spots and damaging consequences to reputation, market access and business partnerships, as well as significant out-of-court settlements or provision for large-scale remediation where impacts occur.

 Access our key resources on downstream due diligence